rdelolmog-creator/ibp-tradeoff/decision-log.md

 Question
 Status
 O-04
-Realised line utilisation is 0.678 vs a 0.85 target, L1 lowest at 0.561.
-Recalibrate line_speed_units_hr or target_annual_net_sales_eur?
+Realised line utilisation is 0.678 vs a 0.85 target.
+Merged into O-10.
-Deferred until after the Step 6 MVD gate — recalibrating now forces a full downstream re-run for a number that gates nothing yet.
+Superseded — see O-10.
 O-05
 Which censored estimator at Step 5 — Tobit-style, or reconstruct latent demand from stockout periods?
 Ruled: Tobit-style censored regression, to preserve the circularity boundary — reconstructing latent demand via the forecast risks the forecast leaking into the demand estimate.